- WHAT IS A LIEN?

 In Virginia and Maryland, a judgment in the circuit court will automatically be docketed in the land records of that county.8 A judgment in the district court, however, is not automatically docketed.
 The creditor must obtain an abstract of the judgment from the district court and have the judgment docketed in the circuit court land records.

-Docketing a judgment in the land records is normally so easy and inexpensive that a judgment creditor will normally want to have the judgment docketed in all counties in which the judgment debtor will ever possibly obtain an interest in real estate.
-A judgment lien normally lasts for at least a decade and can normally be extended for decades more.10 Over the passage of this time, many things can happen causing the judgment to attach to real estate.
+Docketing a judgment in the land records is normally so easy and inexpensive that a judgment creditor will normally want to docket the judgment in all counties in which the judgment debtor will ever possibly obtain an interest in real estate.
+A judgment lien normally lasts for at least a decade and can normally be extended for decades more.9 Over the passage of this time, many things can happen causing the judgment to attach to real estate.

 Personal property can include bank accounts, stocks, bonds, vehicles or other equipment.
 Many of the concepts are the same in enforcing a judgment against personal property and real estate.
 A judgment is not enforceable against personal property until it has attached.
 Personal property can be owned as tenants in common, tenants by the entirety or joint tenants with common law right of survivorship.
 Personal property can have multiple liens, consensual or judicial, that have priority in the order in which they attach.

 The manner in which a judgment attaches to personal property, however, is different than real estate.
 Real estate is not moveable and ownership is a matter determined by land records.
 The judgment lien attaches as soon as it is recorded in the land records.
-Personal property, however, is moveable and there is no central registry for ownership.
+Personal property, however, is moveable and there is usually no central registry for ownership, except for automobiles.
 Ownership can be a simple matter of possession.

 A judgment is somewhat like a cloud floating over all of the debtor’s personal property in the state.
 The judgment does not become a lien on that personal property, however, until it attaches.
 The manner of attachment varies according to the type of personal property.